Remembering the 'Moonlight,' 'La La Land' fiasco

 The cast and crew of "La La Land" then took to the stage in celebration and two producers offered acceptance remarks as a stage manager was spotted running across the stage with an envelope.

-"La La Land" producer Fred Berger started to speak at the microphone before he said "We lost, by the way, but, you know..."
+"La La Land" producer Fred Berger started to speak at the microphone before he said, "We lost, by the way, but, you know..."

 Producer Jordan Horowitz then stepped up to the mic and said, "I'm sorry, there's a mistake.
 'Moonlight,' you guys won best picture."